 About the Bayit

-Our founders found a historic Julia Morgan house and fell in love with the house and the idea of a cooperative living environment.
+Our founders found a historic Julia Morgan house and fell in love with the idea of a cooperative living environment.
 They liked the house so much that when it was put up for sale, they convinced their parents and some Jewish organizations to buy it so that they could continue to live there.
 A few years later the Bayit was incorporated as a nonprofit organization.
 It is now the longest continuously running Jewish co-op in the country.

-We keep a kosher kitchen.
-The Bayit keeps as kosher as the most kosher person in residence.
-Other practice is determined by that year's Bayitniks.
+The household chores are divided among the residents.
+We keep a kosher kitchen maintaining a level of kashrut as the most kosher person in residence.
+Other practices are determined by that year's Bayitniks.